Finest positroid subdivisions from maximal weakly separated collections: Positive tropical Grassmannian and the first theorem

-\begin{theorem}(\cite{MR4651900}, Theorem 9.12) $p \in \rm Trop^{+}Gr_{k,n}$ if and only if $\mathcal{D}_p$ is a positroid subdivision of $\Delta_{k,n}$. \end{theorem} Thus $\rm Trop^{+}Gr_{k,n}$ is equipped with a secondary fan structure such that $p$ and $p'$ are in the same interior of a cone if and only if they induce the same positroid subdivision of $\Delta_{k,n}$.
-In $\rm Trop^{+}Gr_{k,n}$, a ray corresponds to a coarsest positroid subdivision while a maximal cone corresponds to a finest positroid subdivision.
-Besides, $\rm Trop^{+}Gr_{k,n}$ has a Pl\"ucker fan structure as a subfan of Gr\"obner fan of Grassmannian $Gr_{k,n}$.
-The following theorem says that this two structures coincide.
+\begin{thm}(\cite{LPW}, Theorem 9.12) $p \in \rm Trop^{+}Gr_{k,n}$ if and only if $\mathcal{D}_p$ is a positroid subdivision of $\Delta_{k,n}$. \end{thm} Thus $\rm Trop^{+}Gr_{k,n}$ is equipped with a \textbf{secondary fan structure} such that $p$ and $p'$ are in the same relative interior of a cone if and only if they induce the same positroid subdivision of $\Delta_{k,n}$.
+Elements in a ray of $\rm Trop^{+}Gr_{k,n}$, when used as height functions, induce the \textbf{coarsest positroid subdivision}, whereas elements in the relative interior of a maximal cone induce the \textbf{finest positroid subdivision}.
+On the other hand, relations (\ref{E1}), being a set of linear equalities and inequalities, naturally defines the positive tropical Grassmannian $\rm Trop^{+}Gr_{k,n}$ as a polyhedral fan.
+This fan is called the \textbf{Pl\"ucker fan}.